 About 30 minutes before the cooking time ends, I remove my ham once more.
 I garnish my ham with pineapple slices and Maraschino cherries.
 I return the ham to the oven to finish baking.
 I turn off the oven at the end of the cooking time and let the ham slowly cool down.
 And, you guessed it, I baste it yet again with the pineapple cherry glaze.

 More Tasty Easter Ham Glazes

-Apple cider, orange juice, and orange marmalade mixes together with mustard and ginger.
+This glaze is apple cider, orange juice, and orange marmalade mixed together with mustard and ginger.
 The result is a tangy-sweet ham glaze.

 Orange marmalade and mango chutney together with cloves and brown sugar will make a delicious glaze with a tropical twist.